 Explore Knott End

-Then it goes on to the golden sands of the beach and the seafront salt marshes, with Knott End village behind.
+The film continues to the golden sands of the beach and the seafront salt marshes, with Knott End village behind.

 You might recognise the soundtrack.
 It’s Ghostriders in the Sky, played by Andy J, the blind guitarist from Fleetwood who is a star at events like Tram Sunday.